 I decided to opt for comfort today.
 What’s more comforting than a bowl of spaghetti with homemade sauce and grated parmasan cheese?
 This recipe for ragu bolognese will not disappoint but please be patient: it takes 5-7 hours to cook.
 The flavors all come together like magic in the end.
 Like the way our lives come together over time.
 Like the way it takes time, lots of time, to have a good friend.

 I cried hard about Abby today.
 I still deeply miss her.
 She was so extraordinarily herself.
-I was so lucky to have known her and loved by her and to love her in return for 35 years.
+I was so lucky to have known her and to be loved by her and to have loved her in return for 35 years.
 We were inexorably connected, yet comfortably separate.
-And by that I mean, completely free to be ourselves!
-Our connection was a beautiful precious priceless gift.
-I didn’t fully realize how truly rare it was and how much she really meant to me until after she was gone.
+And by that I mean completely free to be ourselves.
+Our connection was a precious priceless gift.
+I didn’t fully realize, not really, like I do now, the depth of that love residing within me until after she was gone.

 Ingredients: 1 tablespoon each of olive oil and butter, 1 large onion and 2 large carrots finely minced in equal proportions, 1 pound of ground beef and 1 pound of ground pork, 1/2 cup red wine, 28 ounce can of pureed and peeled san marzano tomatoes, 1 teaspoon of salt

 1.Put the oil and butter in large cast iron pan.
 Add onion and soften about 7 minutes try to avoid darkening the onions.
 Then add carrots and cook for another 2-3 minutes.
 Stir.

 2. Add the ground beef and pork.
 Raise the heat to medium high and using a spoon break of the clumps of meat until if breaks down uniformly.
 Cook until there is no pink, avoid browning.
 About 8-10 minutes.
 Add the wine and stir.
 Simmer 2-3 minutes.